About Our Team

 Natasha Lvovich

 Natasha Lvovich is a writer and scholar of multilingualism and creativity.
-Originally from Moscow, Russia, she teaches at City University of New York and divides her loyalties between academic and creative writing.
-She is an author of a collection of autobiographical narratives The Multilingual Self and her list of creative nonfiction and essays is steadily growing.
+Originally from Moscow, Russia, she is professor emerita at City University of New York and divides her loyalties between academic and creative writing.
+She is an author of a collection of autobiographical narratives The Multilingual Self.
 Her work appeared in journals (Life Writing, New Writing), anthologies (Lifewriting Annual, Anthology of Imagination & Place) and literary magazines (Post Road, Nashville Review, Two Bridges, bioStories, NDQ, Epiphany, New England Review, Hippocampus Magazine, Jewish Fiction); one of her CNF pieces has been nominated for Pushcart Prize.
-Natasha Lvovich is editor-in-chief of Journal of Literary Multiliingualism published by Brill.
+Natasha is editor-in-chief of Journal of Literary Multilingualism published by Brill.

 Anthony J. Mohr